 What a Concerning Chromatogram Looks Like

-- Multiple peaks of similar height — indicates the sample contains multiple compounds in significant amounts.
-The “peptide” may be a mixture rather than a pure compound.
+- Multiple peaks of similar height: this suggests the sample contains multiple components in substantial amounts rather than one dominant peptide.

 How HPLC Purity Percentage Is Calculated

-The purity percentage reported on a COA is calculated from the chromatogram using peak area comparison.
-The software that controls the HPLC system integrates (measures the area under) each peak on the chromatogram.
-The purity is then calculated as:
+The purity percentage reported on a peptide COA is usually calculated using peak area comparison.
+The software controlling the HPLC system integrates, or measures, the area under each peak on the chromatogram.
+Purity is then calculated as:

-For example, if the main peptide peak has an area of 99,200 units and all peaks combined (main + impurities) total 100,000 units, the HPLC purity is 99.2%.
-This is why HPLC purity is sometimes called “chromatographic purity” or “area percent purity” — it is derived from peak area ratios.
+If the main peptide peak has an area of 99,200 units and all integrated peaks combined total 100,000 units, the HPLC purity is 99.2%.
+This is why HPLC purity is often described as chromatographic purity or area-percent purity: it is derived from peak area ratios under the selected method conditions.

 Why HPLC Alone Is Not Enough: The Role of Mass Spectrometry